Manipal-Hackathon/Guidelines-and-Rules/README.md

 #### Round 2 is a PPT & Video Submission round, a few points as a refresher:

 This is a technical round.
-You have to **submit a PPT (Proof of Concept) and video** that complements and explains the technical aspects of the PPT.
+You have to **submit a PPT (Proof of Concept) and a video** that complements and explains the technical aspects of the PPT.

 #### Structure of PPT/Proof of Concept: (as provided in the template sent by email)